twilio-labs/sls-apb/README.md

 }
 ```

-To use serverless unpacking for nonstring values, use the `render_nonstring_value()` flag in your `playbook.json`.
+To use serverless unpacking for nonstring values (Int, Boolean, etc) that are also valid JSON, use the `render_nonstring_value()` flag in your `playbook.json`.
 The example below is referencing an Int type in the serverless.yml custom variables definition:

 ```json
             "Wait_24_Hour" : {